ssboisen/keyboardkat/README.md

 ## Getting started

+1. Use bower to install KeyboardKat by running `bower install --save KeyboardKat`

-1. Include KeyboardKat with Mousetrap embedded inside on your page before the closing ``</body>`` tag
+2. Include KeyboardKat with Mousetrap embedded inside on your page before the closing ``</body>`` tag

     ```html
-    <script src="keyboardkat-combined.min.js"></script>
+    <script src="bower_compoenents/keyboardkat/keyboardkat-combined.min.js"></script>
     ```

-2. Add some keyboard events to listen for
+3. Add some keyboard events to listen for

     ```html
     <script>